voidfemme/label_wires/README.md

 - Installation wizard
 - Auto-detect commas in label data and choose the pipe symbol if they exist.
 - Full documentation panel for instructions on using the software and for importing to Brady LabelMark 6 software for printing.
+- Quick-swap entry mode from wires to labels and vice versa

 ## Screenshots